RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 * Contract promising to marry someone;
 * Contracts where somebody promises to pay the debt of somebody else.

-In the entertainment business, the most common statute of frauds issue is when an an artist promises to perform services for MORE THAN A YEAR.
+In the entertainment business, the most common statute of frauds issue arises when an an artist promises to perform services for MORE THAN ONE YEAR.
 Usually such contracts must be in writing, or courts will not enforce them.
+But what about contracts that COULD last more than a year?
+Must those contracts be in writing?
-But this doesn't mean that any contract that COULD last more than a year must be in writing.
-Contracts of indefinite duration don't require a writing no matter how long they may take.
+In general, contracts of indefinite duration don't require a writing no matter how long they may take.

 #### Promissory Estoppel

 > "The law is simply expediency wearing a long white dress." --Quentin Crisp

-The legal magic words "promissory estoppel" and "detrimental reliance" mean that sometimes the law will enforce promises, even if they aren't contained in binding contracts.
+The legal magic words
+"promissory estoppel" and "detrimental reliance" mean that sometimes the law will enforce promises, even if those promises aren't contained in binding contracts.
 That's what happened when singer Aretha Franklin promised to perform in a Broadway musical and then backed out at the last minute.

 ## *Elvin Associates v.
 Aretha Franklin,*

 ###### United States District Court SDNY (1990)

+* [Case on Westlaw][aretha_westlaw]
-* [Case on Westlaw][aretha]
+* [Case on Google Scholar][aretha_scholar]

 In early 1984, broadway producer Ashton Springer wanted to make a Broadway musical about gospel singer Mahalia Jackson, her life and her music.

 Springer wrote to singer Aretha Franklin and asked her to appear in the title role.

 Aretha personally called Springer and expressed strong interest in the role.
 She told Springer to contact her agents at the William Morris Agency.

 Springer had several conversations with Aretha's agents and traded proposals and counter-proposals with them.
 Springer also began making arrangements to begin production.

-Near the end of February 1984, Aretha's agents called Springer and accepted his final proposal.
+Near the end of February 1984,
+Aretha's agents called Springer and accepted his final proposal.

 Meanwhile Springer spoke often with Aretha about artistic and production issues, as he continued working out the terms of the deal with her agents.

 In a conversation about rehearsal and performance dates, Aretha told Springer that she had no conflicts on her schedule.
 "This is what I am doing," she told Springer.

 In New York, Springer struck deals with various investors to finance the *Mahalia* production and spoke with promoters and theaters in other cities to reserve dates.
-In discussions with several promoters, Springer learned for the first time that Aretha Franklin had cancelled several recent  performances because of a fear of flying.
+In discussions with several promoters,
+Springer learned for the first time that Aretha Franklin had cancelled several recent performances because of a fear of flying.

 Springer called Aretha's agents and asked about the cancelled performances.
 The agents told Springer not to worry, that the cancelled engagements had been made by other agents without Aretha's approval, and that there were no such problems with this deal.

 Springer also checked with Aretha, who told him that she wanted to do the show and would fly as necessary.

 Springer met with his lawyer and Aretha's agents on March 23rd 1984 and agreed to the same basic terms that had been proposed before.
 Springer asked the agents to call Franklin and confirm.
 The agents stepped out, called Franklin, returned to the meeting and told Springer that Aretha had agreed.

-After that meeting, Springer's lawyer wrote the contract in the form of a letter to Franklin's company.
+After that meeting,
+Springer's lawyer wrote the contract in the form of a letter to Franklin's company.
 The contract draft began:

-> This letter . . . **when countersigned by you**, shall constitute our understanding until a more formal agreement is prepared.
+> This letter &hellip; **when countersigned by you**, shall constitute our understanding until a more formal agreement is prepared.

+More drafts circulated,
-More drafts circulate, all of them had the same "when countersigned by you" language, all of them quibbling over details.
-Meanwhile, Springer hired set, lighting and constume desginers, stage and crew, reserved dance studios, and did everything necessary to begin rehearsals.
+all of them had the same "when countersigned by you" language, all of them quibbling over details.
+Meanwhile, Springer hired set, lighting and constume designers, stage and crew, reserved dance studios, and did everything necessary to begin rehearsals.

 A final draft of the contract was ready for signatures on June 7th, the date that Aretha was scheduled to come to New York to begin rehearsals.

 Aretha Franklin never showed on June 7th and never came to New York for rehearsals.
 When Springer's lawyer called Aretha's agents they reported that Franklin would not fly to New York.

-Springer paid off the cast, cancelled production and sued Aretha Franklin.
+Springer paid off the cast,
+cancelled production and sued Aretha Franklin.

 Springer's problem?
 The letter his lawyer wrote plainly said that it would be our understanding "when signed by you."
-The judge said this meant that Springer did not have a contract, either express or implied, until Aretha Frankline signed the letter, and she never did.
+The judge said this meant that Springer did not have a contract, either express or implied, until Aretha Franklin signed the letter, and she never did.

 Now what?
 Aretha Franklin did not make a contract, but she did make repeated promises, and her promises caused Springer to spend a lot of money getting the show ready.
-In the magic words of contract law, Springer "detrimentally relied" on Aretha's promises.
+In the magic words of contract law,
+Springer "detrimentally relied" on Aretha's promises.

 Unjust?
 Yes.
 Meaning we need some magic words to make Aretha Franklin pay Springer for breaking her promise to perform,